Frequently asked questions about the Blue Card

 5. Who has to agree?

 If you have not graduated from a German university or college and work in an occupation with particularly high demand with an annual salary of at least von EUR 43.056 (date: 2020) being granted an EU Blue Card requires approval by the labour administration.
-If documents are complete, approval is deemed granted two weeks after the documents were received by the labour administration (fiction of approval).
+If the documents are complete, approval is deemed granted two weeks after the documents were received by the labor administration (fiction of approval).